 An IPL final... in Johannesburg between Deccan Chargers and Royal Challengers Bangalore.
 Herschelle Gibbs made an unbeaten 53 but Anil Kumble took 4 for 16 (including the wicket of Adam Gilchrist in the first over), to keep Deccan Chargers to 143 - a total three fewer than Bangalore had chased easily in the semi-final.
 However, Deccan returned to bowl with aggression and energy - Andrew Symonds took two in two balls, to go with his crucial 21-ball 33 earlier in the day - and clinched the title by six runs.

 Another IPL final - the eighth, and this time it was Mumbai Indians who crushed Chennai Super Kings, handing them their fourth loss in six IPL finals, by 41 runs to cruise to their second title.
 They had beaten the same opposition at the same venue, Eden Gardens, to clinch their maiden title in 2013.
 This time round, a couple of weeks into the tournament, they looked like they would not get anywhere near the playoffs: they lost their first four matches, and five of their first six.
 Thereafter, though, they were beaten just once in ten games.

-The lowest total in first-class history.
+The second-lowest total in first-class history.
 Oxford University were sent tumbling for just 12 by MCC at Oxford, a nadir that was replicated by Northants 30 years later.
-There was one crucial difference, though: Northants had a full complement of batsmen, Oxford had one missing.
+There was one crucial difference, though: Northants had a full complement of batters, Oxford had one missing.

 Johnny Briggs took 10 for 55 in an innings against Worcestershire at Old Trafford on this day.
 Worcestershire were bowled out for 106 and Briggs scored 33 in Lancashire's reply before taking two more in the second innings.
 Lancashire won by five wickets.